healeycodes/embroidery-vision/README.md

 ## Limitations

-This program doesn't take lighting conditions into account and doesn't filter out the base material (it thinks it's another thread) so the accuracy is low.
+This program doesn't take lighting conditions into account and doesn't filter out the base material (it thinks the background is another thread) so the accuracy is low.

 ## Tests